-The Probability-Probability plot is used to check the self-consistency of the Sky localization performances.
-As described above, the searched area explains the accuracy of the sky map, whereas a certain confidence area shows the precision.
-However, these two quantities should be correlated.
+The Probability-Probability plot is used to test self-consistency of the Sky localization performances is good or not graphically.
+As described above, the searched area explains the accuracy of the sky map, on the other hand, a certain confidence area shows the precision.
+However, this two quantities should be related according to self-consistency.
 For instance, 90 % of events should have their true locations contained within their respective 90 % confidence area, on average.
 More generally, if we make a cumulative histogram of the confidence levels corresponding to the searched areas of all the events, it should be find close to a diagonal line in the plot, with small deviations due to finite sample size.
 The plot is called Probability-Probability plot (P-P plot).
-Particularly, the horizontal axis corresponds to certain confidence area, while the vertical axis is the function of the injections whose true location are within the corresponding confidence areas.
+More in detail, the horizontal axes corresponds to certain confidence areas, whereas the vertical axes means the number of injections.
 This self-consistency test is necessary but not sufficient condition for the validity of any Bayesian parameter estimation scheme.

-Basically, if the curve is far below the diagonal line, the obtained statistics are interpreted as optimistic result, according to the sky localization.
+Basically, if the curve is far below the diagonal line, the obtained statistics is interpreted as optimistic result, according to the sky localization.
 This is because, for example, even if we search for 90 % confidence area, we cannot find 90 % of the injections.
 On the other hand, if the curve is far above the diagonal line, the result is regarded as pessimistic.